 Over the past few years, I've thought about changing the name of our product to something other than E-Z Hogan because a number of customers and ourselves have found that it is not easy making our homes and buildings.
 I admit that it isn't easy to build an eight-sided building unless you have the skills and tools to do so.
 It is a lot of work, no-matter how you do it.
 However, the fastest and easiest way I know of to construct an eight-sided structural building is by using these brackets.
 Granted, those doing the work need to have basic construction skills, but that is only to be expected to build a structure such as this.
 Most importantly, the builder must understand and apply the concepts of accurately measuring, leveling, and plumbing the work.
 That will go further toward making the job go smoothly than anything else.
 Next is knowing that despite our best efforts, the building won't be perfectly symmetrical.
 For one thing, lumber isn't perfectly straight, and our work isn't perfect either.
 It can, however, be built to acceptable tolerances with reasonable effort.

 So what's my point in all this?
 With a few basic skills and tools, you can construct a sturdy and cost-efficient building frame with minimal labor.
 It may or may not be "easy" for you, depending on your construction skills and tools available.
 It may be best for you to hire someone to put it up for you.
 Nevertheless, many people, usually with friends and family, can do it themselves.
 As far as I know, this method is as easy and structurally sound as it gets.

 August 14, 2019

 People continue to build hogans and octagonal buildings using our brackets.
-The state where the most have been built is New Mexico, followed by Arizona, and Colorado.
+The state where the most have been built is New Mexico, followed by Arizona, then Colorado.
 Some other places they have been built are Texas, Maine, Manitoba, Alberta, and British Columbia in Canada, Panama, Australia, Hawaii, Utah, and Washington.
 If I didn't include your state where you built one on this list please let me know!